-The Company's consolidated U.S. federal income tax return is comprised of its U.S. subsidiaries and one of its foreign branches located in Korea.
-All foreign subsidiaries of the Company file tax returns in their local jurisdictions.
+The Company's consolidated US federal income tax return is comprised of its US subsidiaries, one of its foreign branches located in Korea and certain foreign subsidiaries.

 The Company provides for income taxes on all transactions that have been recognized in the consolidated financial statements in accordance with accounting guidance governing income tax accounting.
 Accordingly, the impact of changes in income tax laws on deferred tax assets and deferred tax liabilities are recognized in net earnings in the period during which such changes are enacted.